rhellwege/Mazer/README.md

 # Mazer
 A minimalist commandline interface maze generator and solver.
 Note that all mazes generated are true traditional mazes where each cell is visited once.
 This was created as part of a project for Professor Nadia Ahmed's CS1D class to demonstrate path finding algorithims.

+## How to download
+- You can download the release.zip from the releases tab
+- You can run ```git clone "https://github.com/rhellwege/Mazer.git"```

 ## How to build
 ### Linux
 1. install make and gcc with brew if they aren't installed already ```sudo apt install gcc make``` or ```sudo pacman -S g++ make```